 Normally, landlords purchase flood insurance from their usual property and casualty insurance agent via the National Flood Insurance Program.

-You don't have to own flood insurance.
-You are free to "go naked," if you like, but if you carry a mortgage on the property, or plan on cashing out some equity, expect mortgage companies to require it before they will finance a loan on the property.
+You don't have to own flood insurance, but if you carry a mortgage on the property, or plan on cashing out some equity, expect mortgage companies to require it before they will finance a loan on the property.

 This is extremely important in coastal areas that are subject to hurricanes or other tropical storm risk.
 Standard, off-the-shelf homeowners and landlords insurance don't cover this risk.
 To protect yourself, you'll need to buy it separately.

 Most coastal areas have state-sponsored programs that provide a backstop to limit insurers' losses in the event of a major storm.
 They do this to ensure that there is a market, and that insurance carriers compete for it.